larestrepo/plutus/Week05.md

 ```Haskell
 newtype Value = Value { getValue :: Map.Map CurrencySymbol (Map.Map TokenName Integer) }
 ```
-There's a function caled lovelaceValueOf which takes an integer and returns a Value.
+There's a function called lovelaceValueOf which takes an integer and returns a Value.

 To create Values for tokens other than ADA, we can use singleton